userthx1138/intune-for-apple-devices/docs/OS-Beta-Management.md

 4. Download the MDM token to Downloads.
 The script should detect this and automatically retrive the Beta Tokens and output them to the terminal
 5. Copy these tokens to a file for future reference.

-## Configuring Beta Uodate Policies
+## Configuring Beta Update Policies